SSE Warm Home Discount 2021/22 - Application & Eligibility

 How to apply for the SSE Warm Home Discount

-The application process for the 2021/22 SSE Warm Home Discount will be announced in Spring 2021.
+The details of the 2021/22 Warm Home Discount Scheme aren't yet finalised, but you can express your interest in the scheme and request to be sent a form when it becomes available.
 How to apply will depend on whether you qualify for the Core Group or Broader Group.

 If you are eligible for the SSE Warm Home Discount as part of the Core Group, you should receive a letter from the Department of Work and Pensions (DWP) by December at the latest, letting you know whether you will receive the discount automatically or if you need to apply for it instead.

 Core Group members will usually receive the Warm Home Discount automatically.
 However, if you haven’t, you should check the following information on the letter: